 Climate Risk - Definitions, Measurement, Current Practices and Regulatory Oversight (June 2022)

-This thought leadership paper, provides a primer on climate risk and its broad reverberations in the financial services industry.
+The first thought leadership paper from the Alliance for Commercial Banks provides a primer on climate risk and its broad reverberations in the financial services industry.
 It offers an overview of the effects of climate risk on financial institutions and financial markets, discusses new techniques for measuring climate risk, and explores the evolving practices of financial institutions in tackling it, as well as the related regulatory initiatives.
 The paper concludes with a few considerations regarding climate resilience going forward.
 This thought leadership paper was prepared by the Alliance for Green Commercial Banks in partnership with the Hong Kong Institute for Monetary and Financial Research, the research arm of the Hong Kong Academy of Finance.

 The key takeaways of the paper are as follows: